Pingxiang Jiangxi, China Travel Guide

 Limited accessibility for mobility needs.
 Public transportation generally lacks wheelchair-accessibility.

 Pingxiang offers several pedestrian-friendly areas and walking routes.
-The city center has sidewalks and designated pedestrian zones.
-Parks like Anyuan Park and Lianhua Park offer pleasant walking environments with green spaces and pathways.
+The city center has walkways and designated car-free zones.
+Parks like Anyuan Park and Lianhua Park offer pleasant walking environments with lush spaces and pathways.
 Wugong Mountain and other natural attractions feature dedicated hiking trails, varying in difficulty.

 Police: 110, Fire: 119, Ambulance: 120, Traffic Police: 122.